JavFuertes/RAIL/README.md

 | :-- | :-- | :-- | :-- |
 | Determining railway component stiffnesses | Rail stiffness [**Kr**] & Ballast stiffness [**Kb**] | Location and magnitude of peak Receptance & frequency | 1.
 RAIL_target_frf_1.csv<br> 2.
 RAIL_target_frf_2.csv |

 We make use of the peakdetect module to detect the peaks within the specified `lookahead`, we initially carry this out for the FRF to be reconstructed and we determine the ballast and rail frequencies we aim to converge to.
 We then initiate a loop whose escape clause is determined by the difference between both frequencies being less than the prescribed `tolerance` .
 We then therefore then iterate and manually calibrate some weights to improve the speed of the convergence.
-In this case we decide to conservatively initiate low stiffnesses for both components and set greater step sizes whenever the stiffness is being underdetermined and a smaller time step when we see a change in the ratio of Predicted/Labortory we aditionally also from a few runs calibrate the solver to have a smaller step size when determining the rail stiffness since the frequencies are more senstive to stiffness changes than in comparison to ballast stiffnesses.
+In this case we decide to conservatively initiate low stiffnesses for both components and set greater step sizes whenever the stiffness is being under-determined and a smaller time step when we see a change in the ratio of Predicted/Laboratory we additionally also from a few runs calibrate the solver to have a smaller step size when determining the rail stiffness since the frequencies are more sensitive to stiffness changes than in comparison to ballast stiffnesses.
 As can be seen from **TABLE 3** this method works well and the convergence of the method is relatively fast with the eventual FRF being quite similar.

 ```python
 def inv_solver(DATA_LAB,Frequency_LAB,Kr_guess,Kb_guess,num_elem_slp,step_size, tolerance):